Space-Efficient Interior Point Method, with applications to Linear Programming and Maximum Weight Bipartite Matching

 \section{Algorithm}

-In previous sections, we already define the basic notations (Section~\ref{sec:notations}).
-In Section~\ref{sec:isolation_lemma}, we present the generalized isolation lemma in the semi-streaming model, which will be used to recover the maximum matching from a minimum vertex cover.
-In Section~\ref{sec:ipm_preliminary}, we give some preliminaries for interior point method.

-In this section, we present our IPM algorithm.
+In this section, we present our robust dual central path.
 Later in Section~\ref{sec:ipm_error_analysis}, we will give the error analysis of the output of this algorithm.

-In Section~\ref{sec:ipm_running_time}, we bound the pass number while executing this algorithm in the streaming model.
-Specifically, we implement and analyze streaming SDD solver in Section~\ref{sec:sdd_solver_streaming_model} which is used in Line~\ref{line:call_streamls} of this algorithm.
+In Section~\ref{sec:lp_in_small_space}, we bound the number of pass of executing this algorithm in the streaming model.
+Specifically, we implement and analyze streaming SDD solver in Section~\ref{sec:sdd_solver_streaming_model} which is used in Line~\ref{line:wt_delta_x} of this algorithm.